jelleje37-sketch/jelleje37/README.md

 ---

 ### 👋 About Me
-I am a "Unicorn" candidate—a data analyst who understands the biological reality behind the numbers.
-My goal is to work with remote-first health-tech companies like **ZOE, Levels, or Nutrisense** to build data-driven solutions for personalized health.
-When I'm not querying databases, I'm staying current on metabolic health science and refining my "Ultra-Processed Audit" methodology.
+I am a "Unicorn" candidate—a Data Analyst who understands the biological reality behind the numbers and the operational rigor of a global supply chain.
+With 5 years of experience at Owens & Minor, I led quality control data initiatives ensuring 100% integrity for high-volume equipment tracking.
+My goal is to leverage my ISSA Nutritionist certification and Merit America training to build data-driven solutions for health-tech and quality-driven leaders like HSAG, ŌURA, or Virta Health.

 ---